gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction5.md

 ### Tidy Data

-Suppose we have some data we wish to visualise that represents values in three categories (e.g. number of bronze, silver and gold medals won by a country).
+Suppose we have some data we wish to visualize that represents values in three categories (e.g. number of bronze, silver and gold medals won by a country).
 We might represent the data with three numbers, e.g. `30, 15, 12`, indicating the tallies for bronze, silver and gold medals respectively.

 If we had data for four countries, we might represent those triples grouped as a table, where each column contains the medal tally for a single country: